 Tolerance of those of different faiths and beliefs

 From the foundation stage onwards children will learn about the diversity in our school and the wider community.
 Equality for all groups in the community is paramount and staff ensure resources are used in the classroom which represent this diversity and aim to promote tolerance even when at times they may first provoke challenge.
 Children will be encouraged to reflect on how they work as a group, thinking about co-operation, sharing and being kind to one another.
 We use Kagan structures to help children develop the skills they need to work effectively in pairs and small groups.
 They will listen to stories from other faiths and cultures and hear about customs and festivals that are celebrated within the wider community.
 From Key Stage One children will visit places of worship including a church, a synagogue, a Hindu temple and a Mosque, visitors to school from different faith backgrounds are also invited to share their experiences of their faith with the children.
+Every year we celebrate World Culture Day.
 Curriculum areas which offer the opportunity to learn about and explore the value of tolerance are:- Religious Education, PE and PSHE and History.

 British Traditions and Heritage

 At Corrie we learn about key events and people through our History curriculum, for example Year 2 children find out about castles and the medieval times and Year 6 study World War 2.
-During assemblies children also hear stories about influential people such as Florence Nightingale and in literacy listen to a range of myths and legends.
+During assemblies children also hear stories about influential people and in literacy listen to a range of myths and legends.
 We also celebrate St George’s Day annually with a special assembly and a ‘disco’, which is always well attended.
 When possible children are offered the opportunity to visit museums and art galleries.
 This year some of our children have had their art work displayed in the gallery!